home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 ### Setting volume doesn't work on my Apple TV

 Volume control functionality depends on how the Apple TV is set up.
-If the Apple TV is connected to a HomePod or HomePod stereo pair, all volume controls should work.
+All volume controls should work if the Apple TV is connected to a HomePod or HomePod stereo pair.
 If the Apple TV is connected to TV speakers and with volume control over HDMI CEC (Settings -> Remotes and Devices -> Volume Control) only volume up/down controls will work.
-If volume control is over IR then volume cannot be controlled remotely through the Apple TV, but you may be able to integrate your TV or soundbar directly.
+If volume control is over IR then volume cannot be controlled remotely through the Apple TV, but you can integrate your TV or soundbar directly.

 ### I'm trying to play a stream via AirPlay, but it doesn't work